tom-henderson/tom-henderson.github.io/_posts/2016-09-14-azure-runbooks.md

 title: Azure Automation with Runbooks
 ---

-Running PowerShell scripts against Azure requires a fair bit of setup - we need a windows computer, Azure PowerShell componants, a suitable network to run from etc - and if we need to run them regularly that computer needs to stay online.
+Running PowerShell scripts against Azure requires a fair bit of setup - we need a windows computer, Azure PowerShell components, a suitable network to run from etc - and if we need to run them regularly that computer needs to stay online.
 Fortunately there's a better way.

 By adding an Automation Account to a subscription we can upload scripts ('runbooks'), and have them run on a schedule, or connect them to a webhook to allow other systems to trigger them by making an http request.
 There are also tools to integrate with GitHub so your runbooks are stored safely in version control.